YOLOrekt/dual-issuance-bug-bounty/README.md

 # dual-issuance-bug-bounty

 Find a bug, get some crypto!!
+Check our twitter @playyolorekt and medium https://medium.com/yolorekt/ for more details on bounties.

 # YOLO token dual-issuance on Ethereum and Polygon